krepko7/SQL-VM-copy-to-Azure-SQL-Database/labs/Lab3 - Set up copy pipeline in Azure Data Factory/README.md

 # Lab 3 - Incremental Table Copy - Set up SQL table

 Go back to Data Factory, click the Author item and then click the bottom left Connections menu.
 Create a new Linked Service for your Azure SQL DB you created earlier.
+Use the Azure SQL DB admin ID and password you used in the earlier lab when you set up the Azure SQL DB.

+Click the create button.

 <img style="float: right;" src="../../graphics/azuresqlconnection1.png">

-Click the ellipses next to Pipelines and create a new folder to keep things organized
+Now in Azure Data Factory click the ellipses next to Pipelines and create a new folder to keep things organized.
+Call the folder anything you like.
+Example "Data Factory Lab".

 <img style="float: right;" src="../../graphics/pipelinefolder.png">

-Then click the ellipses next to Pipelines and pick the Copy Data option
+Click the plus icon to the right of the "Filter resources by name" input box and pick the Copy Data option.

 <img style="float: right;" src="../../graphics/adfcopydata.png">